ChristopherBrix/Debona/README.md

 # Debona (NIPS'20, under review)
 Neural networks commonly suffer from a vulnerability to adversarial attacks, where small modifications to the input cause the network to misclassify examples.
 In saftey-critical applications, formal verification of safety properties may be necessary to guarantee robustness against such attacks.

-Debona (descriped in a paper which will be uploaded to arXiv soon) is an improved version of [Neurify](https://github.com/tcwangshiqi-columbia/Neurify) (see [Efficient Formal Safety Analysis of Neural Networks](https://arxiv.org/abs/1809.08098)).
+Debona (see [Debona: Decoupled Boundary Network Analysis for Tighter Bounds and Faster Adversarial Robustness Proofs](https://arxiv.org/abs/2006.09040)) is an improved version of [Neurify](https://github.com/tcwangshiqi-columbia/Neurify) (see [Efficient Formal Safety Analysis of Neural Networks](https://arxiv.org/abs/1809.08098)).
 It utilizes symbolic linear relaxation to compute tight overestimations for the bounds of the network nodes.

 Compared with Neurify, Debona allows to compute proofs up to 78% faster, enabeling the analysis of deeper and more complex networks.
 A detailed performance comparison between Debona and Neurify is done in the paper.